SCIInstitute/SCIRun-Exchange/Defibrillation_Evaluation/README.txt

 fields of the same mesh type that represent the ICD geometries, similar to the SCIRunData/torso-defib/electrode_bundle.bdl file.
 The other input is a segmentation on a regular grid similar to SCIRunData/torso-defib/torso_segmentation_si.fld.

-There is also a script in the ../Bash_scripts directory (Run_Defib_Sim.sh) that will run this network on several .bdl files in the same directory.
+There is also a script included (Run_Defib_Sim.sh) that will run this network on several *.bdl files in the same directory.
 Please refer to the comments in the Run_Defib_Sim.sh script for more information.